Fuel problems - starting, stalling, overflowing and pump chattering

 The mechanic also advised that the mushroom PCV be moved from the front port on the inlet manifold to the middle port, where the servo hose was attached, so the crankcase suction was balanced between the carbs.
 I agreed solely on the basis "that's how they were originally" but feel it would make very little difference if any to running.

 He also recommended that the non-vented oil filler cap be replaced with a vented saying "Because the only air entering is through a VERY small hole in the valve cover nipple to canister hose.
 A vented cap will allow more air if/when needed."
 Yes it would, but more air should never be needed, and by increasing the air flow into the inlet manifold it would act like a vacuum leak and upset the mixture balance across the throttle range.
+But see this on the anti-runon valve that Bill has which supplies additional air to the inlet manifold anyway.
 He also said "Again, all MG engines that used PCV had vented fill caps" which is incorrect.
-Only non-North America spec engines with PCV had a vented filler cap all through production (before PCV all filler caps were non-vented).
-As soon as North American spec got the charcoal canister they changed to the non-vented cap to ensure the crankcase drew air through the canister and purged its charcoal filter of fuel fumes, and stayed with that until the end of production.
+Before PCV all caps were non-vented and the only arrangements for ventilation were a hose from the rocker cover to the front air-cleaner can and another hose from the front tappet chest cover dangling down past the engine with an open end.
+When PCV came in the caps changed to vented and were the source of air to ventilate the crankcase.
+Non-North American spec stayed that way for the rest of production but when North American spec got the charcoal canister they reverted to a non-vented cap as the canister was now the source of air to purge the canister of fumes and ventilate the crankcase, and stayed with that until the end of production.
 More on crankcase ventilation here.

 Finally the servo hose is actually heater hose with the ends cracking a bit.
 Not only could heater hose collapse under the vacuum but cracked ends could be letting in air and creating a vacuum leak.
 The mechanic recommended replacement using "power steering hose or similar", but probably best to get pukka servo hose from one of the usual suspects, which may need the carb mixture resetting.

 So a number of problems found and hopefully fixed and now it's a case of doing some decent running and see how it goes.
-Even if the hot-starting, stalling and overflow issues have been resolved I can't see the work that has been done resolving the issue of pump clicking but delivering no fuel.
+Even if the hot-starting, stalling and overflow issues have been resolved I can't see the work that has been done resolving the earlier issues of excessive pump clicking.